Agent Swarm Architectures Compared: Kimi K2.5 vs. Airtable HyperAgent vs. CrewAI

 - Complexity: More agents = more coordination overhead

-- Latency: Sequential processes can be slow on complex workflows
+- Latency: Sequential processes can be slow for complex workflows

-- Framework lock-in: CrewAI patterns don't port to LangGraph or AutoGen
+- Framework lock-in: CrewAI-specific patterns don't port to LangGraph or AutoGen

 Best For

-Engineering teams building custom multi-agent workflows with specific requirements for model selection, tool integration, and orchestration logic.
+Engineering teams building custom multi-agent workflows with specific requirements around model selection, tool integration, and orchestration logic.

 The Big Comparison